-- (1) Despite a general improvement in education and training performance in the EU, the majority of the benchmarks set for 2010 will not be reached while, in the case of the vital benchmark on literacy, performance is in fact deteriorating.
-Attaining these benchmarks will require more effective national initiatives.
-The economic downturn serves to underline the urgency of reforming while continuing to invest in education and training systems to meet core economic and social challenges. - (2) A large number of countries are introducing reforms that explicitly use the Key Competences framework as a reference point.
+- 2. A large number of countries are introducing reforms that explicitly use the Key Competences framework as a reference point.
 Good progress has been made in adapting school curricula.
-But there is still much to be done to support teachers' competence development, to update assessment methods, and to introduce new ways of organising learning.
-There is a major challenge to ensure that all learners benefit from innovative methodologies, including the disadvantaged and those in VET and adult learning. - (3) Implementing lifelong learning through formal, non-formal and informal learning and increasing mobility remains a challenge.
+But there is still much to be done to support teachers' competence development, to update assessment methods, and to introduce new ways of organising learning in an innovative school environment.
+There is a major challenge to ensure that all learners benefit from innovative methodologies, including the disadvantaged and those in VET and adult learning. - 3.
+Implementing lifelong learning through formal, non-formal and informal learning, and increasing mobility, remain a challenge.
 Education and training, including universities, should become more open and relevant to the needs of the labour market and society at large.
 Particular attention should be given to establishing partnerships between the worlds of education and training, and of work.